Andrei15193/Flux-Sharp/IMiddlewareAsyncContext.NextAsync(CancellationToken) Method.md

 ### Remarks
 In case there is no next middleware handler configured then the [Action](IMiddlewareAsyncContext.Action Property) will be dispatched to all registered action handlers (stores).

+This method is not available for .NET Framework 2.0, .NET Framework 3.0 and .NET Framework 3.5 builds.

 ### See Also
 * [FluxBase](index)
 * [IMiddlewareAsyncContext](IMiddlewareAsyncContext Interface)